 The hyper supply phase starts when the supply of real estate in the market exceeds demand.
 New developments and redevelopments during the expansion phase have caused an oversupply in the market, and prices of real estate start to decline due to the lack of sufficient demand.

 Although rental rates might remain high because of strong economic factors, vacancy rates will start to rise.
 The increase in the number of new developments will begin to slow down as market inventory is high.
 The hyper supply phase typically lasts for a long time, before the economy enters the recession phase eventually.

 In the hyper supply phase, investors should put a great deal of thought on their financial position, as the economy begins to enter a recession.
 Investors who do not have sufficient cash to get through the recession should consider liquidating their inventory to avoid a decline in property value in the next phase.
 On the other hand, for investors who hold properties that have strong tenants and long-term leases, the best course of action during this phase would likely be to stay put and ride out the upcoming downturn.

 The recession phase can be painful for property investors.
 In this phase, the supply of properties overshadows demand, and real estate prices fall dramatically.
 Most property owners will suffer from high vacancy rates and lower rents, and rental income will plummet.

-Real estate investors should keep a lookout for signs of recovery in this phase rather than feel emotional about the state of the economy.
+Real estate investors should keep a lookout for signs of recovery in this phase, rather than to feel emotional about the state of the economy.
 Recessions provide opportunities for investors with liquidity to acquire properties at deep discounts.
 Bank-owned or foreclosed real estate are great targets that opportunistic investors can consider purchasing during the recession phase.

-The real estate sector is to a large extent influenced by the state of the economy, and GDP growth, unemployment rate, interest rate, and consumer confidence are some of the economic factors that greatly affect the real estate industry.
+The real estate sector is, to a large extent, influenced by the state of the economy, and GDP growth, unemployment rate, interest rate, and consumer confidence, are some of the economic factors that greatly affect the real estate industry.